bulletmark/pinstall/README.md

 Creates a Python virtual environment using uv (experimental).

-Runs `uv venv` to create a venv (optionally for the specified Python name, or path, or pyenv Python version) then installs all package dependencies from 1) requirements.txt if present, or 2) from pyproject.toml if present.
+Runs `uv venv` to create a `.venv/` (optionally for the specified Python name, or path, or pyenv Python version) then installs all package dependencies from 1) requirements.txt if present, or 2) from pyproject.toml if present.